lineageos4microg/lineageos4microg.github.io/index.md

 Some builds for devices which were last supported at version `lineage-18.1` can be found on [the Wayback Machine / Internet Archive](https://web.archive.org/web/20240527093848/https://download.lineage.microg.org/archive/)

+### Project Priorities

+There are always changes that ***could*** be made to the project: any project can always be "improved" in some way.
+When any changes are suggested, we will make decisions about them according to where they fit in the following "spectrum" of priority and importance:
+1. ***Must*** be changed.
+Not changing them means we cannot deliver our key objectives e.g.
+  - we cannot make our builds e.g. because our build tools are failing, our build servers are unavailable or out of service;
+  - we cannot make the builds available for download e.g because the download server is unavailable or out of disk space
+  - the builds don't run e.g. the [recent bootloop](https://github.com/lineageos4microg/docker-lineage-cicd/issues/720) or [flashing](https://github.com/lineageos4microg/docker-lineage-cicd/issues/727) problems
+2. ***Should*** be changed.
+Changing them will significantly
+  - improve the quality of our deliverables (bulds, tools, documentation)
+  - make life easier for users of our deliverables
+  - make life easier for project maintainers
+3. ***Could*** be fixed.
+Fixing them may
+  - slightly improve quality, but take a lot of effort
+  - add new functionality (to our tools or to our builds) which is 'nice to have' but not essential e.g. keeping old builds available after official support has ended
+  - 'scratch an itch' for the project maintainers: e.g. changing the Docker image so that it can make builds of IodéOS or other custom ROMs based on lineageos4microg.
+4. ***Should not*** be changed
+  - change has limited benefit (for deliverable quality, for users, for project maintainers), but high cost / effort, or high risk
+  - change has no benefit

+Decisions about such changes are likely to be subjective: things like 'quality' or 'risk' can sometimes be very hard to define or to agree on.
+For the most part though, decisions on where a change lies on this spectrum are usually quite clear, to the project maintainers at least. 😄

 ### Build Targets and Frequency

 We build for the same devices as LineageOS using [their list of build targets](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) as the input to our build run.